 So, first the visa.
-You should apply for the visa as soon as you receive your letter of acceptance and your admission documents via mail from us.
+You should apply for the visa as soon as you receive your letter of acceptance from us.
 We here in the International Office will try to break it all down for you below and provide you with the most up-to-date information.
 However: please always check current visa requirements with the German Embassy / Consulate in your home country / country of residence since they are the only institutions that can give you current, legally-binding information.